2021 Volvo S90, V90 Debut With Mild-Hybrid Tech, Subtle Facelift

 Stepping inside, the 2021 S90 and V90 models get a better Bowers and Wilkins sound system with an upgraded amplifier and vehicle noise cancellation.
 Originally introduced on the Chinese versions of the S90 and V90, the air cleaner system is being added to the global version and can clean the air “of almost all tiny particles” in just a matter of minutes.

 Volvo wishes to point out the fancy sound system and the air cleaning tech are now also available for the smaller “60” models.
 In addition, the two series of models have dual USB-C charging points instead of 12-volt outlets in the rear, along with wireless charging for most models.
-The XC90’s tailored wool blend seats have been added to the “90” and “60” cars as well, with the range-topping trim also getting a leather-free upholstery.
+The XC90’s tailored wool-blend seats have been added to the “90” and “60” cars as well, with the range-topping trim also getting a leather-free upholstery.

 Motor1.com Car Buying Service